urbanjost/M_factor/README.md

 ## ![M_factor](docs/images/factor.gif)
 # M_factor

-This will be a collection of factorization of integers and polynomials, and prime factorization.
+This is a growing collection of Fortran procedures related to factorization of integers and polynomials, and prime factorization.

+## Introduction

 Division is basically the reverse operation of multiplication.
 But it gets a little more difficult when your factors can only be whole numbers.